-Working with pools
+Working with network load balancer pools

 The IBM Cloud® Network Load Balancer for VPC (NLB) pool is a group of back-end targets that receive the inbound customer traffic from the load balancer and provide your outbound traffic response.
 The pool has a protocol, a load-balancing algorithm, the back-end targets (VPC instances), the health checks for the back-end targets, and the session stickiness.
+Network family load balancers do not support associating more than one pool with a single listener.

 You can configure pools when creating a network load balancer, or later with the following procedure: